james-jw/xq-tika/README.md

 XQuery 3.0 (java bindings) module for exposing <a href="https://tika.apache.org/download.html">Apache Tika</a> parsing capabilities to xquery.
 Tika currently supports over a 1000 file types including popular office formats.<br />

 <h3>Installation</h3>
-1) Download the latest verison of the <a href="https://tika.apache.org/download.html">Tika app .jar</a> file.
+1) Download the latest verison of the <a href="https://tika.apache.org/download.html">Tika-app.jar</a> file.

 2) Add the file to your class path or if using BaseX simply add the file to the BaseX\lib folder.
 <p />